rg4444/movies_desktop_test/README.md

 npm start
 ```

-## Package native apps for Windows, Mac and Linux using [electron-packager](https://github.com/electron-userland/electron-packager)
+## Package native apps for Windows, Mac and Linux

 How to make Windows app